-The laboratory network used to emulate this configuration is shown in Figure 2.
-All systems shown in this figure are Intel architecture machines running FreeBSD 2.2.8.
+The laboratory network used to emulate this configuration is a collection of Intel architecture machines running FreeBSD 2.2.8.
 At one edge of this network are machines that run instances of a Web request generator (described below) each of which emulates the browsing behavior of hundreds of human users.
 At the other edge of the network are another set of machines that run instances of a Web response generator (also described below) that creates traffic in response to the browers' requests.
 In the remainder of this paper we refer to the machines running the Web request generator simply as the "browser machines" (or "browsers") and the machines running the Web response generator as the "server machines" (or "servers").
-The browser and server machines have 10/100 Mbps Ethernet interfaces configured to run at only 10 Mbps and are attached to a switched VLAN on a Cisco Systems Catalyst 5000.
-All browser machines are on one VLAN and all server machines are on a separate VLAN.
+The browser and server machines have 10/100 Mbps Ethernet interfaces configured to run at only 10 Mbps and are attached to a switched VLAN on a Cisco Systems Catalyst 5000 (all browser machines are on one VLAN and all server machines are on a separate VLAN).

 At the core of this network are two router machines running the ALTQ version 1.2 extensions to FreeBSD.
-ALTQ extends the network-interface output queuing discipline to include FIFO, RED, CBQ, and WFQ queue management [16].
+ALTQ extends the network-interface output queuing discipline to include FIFO, RED, CBQ, and WFQ queue management [15].
 These router machines are 300 Mhz Pentium IIs.
 Each router machine has one 100 Mbps Ethernet interface attached to one of the switched VLANs on the Catalyst 5000.
-Each router machine also has two additional 10/100 Mbps Ethernet interfaces configured to create two point-to-point Ethernet segments (using two hubs) that connect the routers as shown in Figure 2.
-Static routes are configured on the routers so that all traffic flowing from the servers to the browsers uses one Ethernet segment and all traffic flowing in the opposite direction uses the other Ethernet segment.
+Each router machine also has two additional 10/100 Mbps Ethernet interfaces configured to create two point-to-point Ethernet segments (using two hubs) that connect the routers [4].
+Static routes are configured on the routers so that traffic flowing from the servers to the browsers uses one Ethernet segment and traffic flowing in the opposite direction uses the other Ethernet segment.
 This configuration allows us to approximate the full-duplex behavior of the typical wide-area link to an ISP from a customer's network.
-By configuring the routerto-router Ethernet segments to run at only 10 Mbps, we can make our representation of the ISP link be a potential bottleneck since the aggregate bandwidth available to the machines at each edge of the network is constrained only by the 100 Mbps links from the VLANs to the routers.
+By configuring the router-to-router Ethernet segments to run at only 10 Mbps, we can make our representation of the ISP link be a potential bottleneck since the aggregate bandwidth available to the machines at each edge of the network is constrained only by the 100 Mbps links from the VLANs to the routers.
 When the links connecting the routers are configured to run at 100 Mbps, the bottleneck is removed.

 Another important factor in modeling this configuration is the effect of end-to-end latency.
-We use the dummynet [8] component of FreeBSD to configure in-bound packet delays on the end systems to emulate different round-trip times between each paring of a browser machine and a server machine.
-The delays ranged from 7-137 milliseconds and were derived from measurement data obtained at the NetStat.net web site [21].
-(See Appendix A for the actual delay values used.)
+We use the dummynet [7] component of FreeBSD to configure in-bound packet delays on the end systems to emulate different round-trip times between each paring of a browser machine and a server machine.
+The delays ranged from 7-137 milliseconds and were derived from measurement data obtained at the NetStat.net web site [20].
 The delays were chosen to represent a sample of Internet round-trip times within the continental U.S. A given delay represents the minimum round-trip time experienced by an arbitrary TCP connection between a given pair of client and server machines in our experiments (assuming no delays in the two routers).
-As explained below, the distribution of TCP connections over pairs of machines should be approximately uniform and, thus, we can calculate the mean minimal round-trip time for all TCP connections sharing the network as approximately 79 milliseconds.
-The default TCP window size in FreeBSD of 16K bytes was used on all the end systems.
-(For other characteristics of the TCP implementation, see Appendix A.)
+As explained below, the distribution of TCP connections over pairs of machines should be approximately uniform and, thus, we can calculate the mean minimal roundtrip time for all TCP connections sharing the network as approximately 79 milliseconds.
+The default TCP window size in FreeBSD of 16K bytes was used on all the end systems (for other characteristics of the TCP implementation as well as the actual delay values used, see [4]).